It doesn’t matter who my father was; it matters who I remember he was. — Anne Sexton

 So when we talk about “God the Father,” our minds, not our emotions, must dominate.
-We need to make a clear distinction between our earthly father and our heavenly Father.
-The Holy Spirit will use the Bible, not our feelings or earthly experiences, to be our guide when we try to figure out what we mean by “God the Father.”
+We need to let God’s Word, not our feelings or earthly experiences, be our guide when we try to figure out what we mean by “God

 Throughout the Bible we find the perfect picture of a perfect father.
 Moses’ request in Exodus was a sincere one:

 “If you are pleased with me, teach me your ways so I may know you and continue to find favor with you.”
-(Exodus 33:13, emphasis mine)
+(Exodus 33:13)

 Father, I pray that any misconceptions I have about You will be swept away by the truth of Your Word.
 I want to know You and want to learn about You in a rational way that is free from misleading emotions.
 Please help me clear my mind so Your Spirit can lead me to the truth.
 Amen.